csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/ZptTutorial/index.md

 ## `tal:content` replaces an element's content

 Let's look again at the ZPT template file from the quick-start guides.
+If you follow the guide then it should look a little like this.

 ```html
 <html>